SarahElzayat/Egyptian_Premier_League_Reservation_System/backend/readme.md

 - id "unique"
 - Home Team. , will be foregen key
-- Away Team. should not be the same as the home team. , will be foregen key
+- Away Team. should not be the same as the home team). , will be foregen key
 - Match Venue (One of the stadiums approved by the EFA managers) , will be foregen key
 - Date & Time.
 - Main Referee.